wbeckle/blazor-html-editable-div/README.md

 # blazor-html-inputbox
-An attempt to use the HTML editable div as a Blazor input component
+Use the HTML editable div as a Blazor input component

 Note: document.execCommand is deprecated, and apparently will have no replacement.